 - Agave (natural sweetener)

-Farmers' Markets: http://orange.cfbf.com/cfm.html - Farmers' markets aren't necessarily cheaper but the quality is great
+Farmers’ Markets: http://www.localharvest.org – Farmers’ markets aren’t necessarily cheaper but offer fresh, quality produce.

 Coupons: While there aren't a lot of manufacturers coupons for fresh produce if you cut coupons to save on health and beauty items, paper products, cleaning supplies and other non-food items then you have more "grocery money" available for healthy foods.

-The Daniel Plan received additional tips for cost-effective tips to feed a family from volunteer Smart Shopper Kim Moeller.
+The Daniel Plan received cost-effective tips to feed a family from volunteer Smart Shopper Kim Moeller.

 - Replace diet or soda drinks, buy sparkling water.
 Add a lemon or lime to it.
-Or, you can also buy flavored stevia sweetener bottles at Henry's.
-One of the flavors is root beer, and it's delicious.
+You can also buy flavored Stevia sweetener bottles.
+One of the flavors is root beer, and it’s delicious.
 You just add about 8-10 drops to the water, and the taste is similar to root beer soda.

 - Grill more chicken than you need on a Sunday evening.
-Eat the chicken for Sunday dinner and then use the extra chicken throughout the week for soup or quesadillas or paninis on whole wheat bread.
+Eat the chicken for Sunday dinner and then use the extra chicken throughout the week for soup, salads or panini’s on whole wheat bread.

-- Invest in a Panini maker and the kids can quickly make a healthy snack after school, with grilled veggies, grilled chicken and a low fat cheese.
+- Invest in a Panini maker and the kids can quickly make a healthy snack after school, with grilled veggies, grilled chicken and a little cheese.

 - Save money on your produce or veggies by shopping early morning or late afternoon.
 Ask your produce manager when they discount the various items in the produce department.
 Often, I will see the veggie trays, salads, sometimes packages of strawberries marked at 75% off provided.
 I arrive around 9 a.m. at my local grocery store.

-- Buy big tubs of greek yogurt at Costco.
-It's a lot cheaper and a great snack when mixed with fruit for the kids.
+- Buy big tubs of greek yogurt (low sugar) at Costco.
+It’s a lot cheaper and a great snack when mixed with fruit for the kids.

-- Finally, a quick recipe to save you money and time that the kids love:
+- Finally, a quick recipe to save you money and time.
+The kids love it!

 - 2 boxes of chicken broth